JulioRaf4/braintumor-using-cnn/README.md

 - If you encounter issues with Jupyter Notebook not being recognized, ensure the Poetry environment is active (`poetry shell`).
 - To stop the server, press `Ctrl+C` in the terminal where the Jupyter server is running.
+- TensorFlow may require specific hardware or drivers for GPU support.
+Refer to the [official TensorFlow installation guide](https://www.tensorflow.org/install) if you are using a GPU.

 ## References